Want to express your emotions over text or keyboard? Easy! The Korean emoticons are here to help.

 Okay, a show of hands!
 Who has ever seen a symbol or emoticon in a Korean text message that they couldn’t understand the meaning of?

 When you first saw the two upward lines (^^) in a conversation, did you think the person was referencing a previous part of the conversation?
 Were you totally confused?

-No, you’re not stupid, and you’re alone!
-You just weren’t well acquainted with Korean emoticons.
+Don’t worry, you’re not alone!
+The good news is that you just weren’t well acquainted with Korean emoticons.

-- There are emoticons representing a wide range emotions and Koreans have emoticons for almost every situation (for better or for worse)
+- There are emoticons representing a wide range of emotions, and Koreans have emoticons for almost every situation (for better or for worse)

 All set?
 Let’s get right into the action.

 At 90 Day Korean, we’re all about focusing on the 20% of materials that will give you 80% of the results.
 When it comes to Korean emoticons, it’s no different!

 While in this post, we’ll give you many examples of emoticons that are used, we’ll be sure to give you the most commonly used symbols where appropriate, so you’re not left guessing.
 A lot of the symbols are used a lot more frequently than others, and you don’t need to spend all your time memorizing them.